 My range of tours, workshops and tuition are specifically designed for people who want to expand their camera and photographic knowledge, and take their time experiencing the scenic beauty of Tasmania with a friendly and experienced photographer.

-If the dates listed online don’t match your planned travel in Tasmania by all means get in touch!
-I may have new dates that are not announced yet and if there is enough lead time I may be able to schedule something to fit in with your plans.
+If the dates listed online don’t match your planned travel in Tasmania by all means get in touch as I may have new dates that are not announced yet.
+Alternatively you might like to book one of my private 3 day workshops which run on demand, all year round.

 Due to the small group nature of these tours, many tours book out many months in advance.
 In this case you should still contact me to register interest and I will contact you if a place becomes available.